A High-Level Look at Surgery for Ulcerative Colitis

 Surgery #2 – J-pouch creation

-In a three-step surgery sequence, this surgery is known as a takedown.
-Your ostomy is closed up and your J-pouch is essentially given the green light to do its job.
-This is generally the end of surgery for most ulcerative colitis patients on track for a J-pouch.
-This wasn’t the case for me because, in surgery two, we realized I had what was basically a short small intestine that didn’t want to reach all the way down to my anus.
+In a 3-step surgery sequence, this surgery is known as a takedown.
+Your ostomy is closed up and your j-pouch is essentially given the green light to do its job.
+This is generally the end of surgery for most ulcerative colitis patients on track for a j-pouch.
+This wasn't the case for me because, in surgery #2, we realized I had what was basically a short small intestine that didn't want to reach all the way down to my anus.

-For me, surgery three was a second attempt to accomplish what normally happens in surgery two and it was successful.
-I ended up having a four-step surgery sequence with number four acting as my takedown.
+For me, surgery #3 was a second attempt to accomplish what normally happens in surgery #2 and it was successful.
+I ended up having a 4-step surgery sequence with #4 acting as my takedown.

 So what did I learn in this process?
 I learned that I was very uneducated about ostomies and how amazing they really are.
-I am alive today because of the ostomies I had and will continue to shout from the rooftops how fortunate I am to have had those ostomies.
+I am alive today because of the ostomies I had and will continue to shout from the rooftops how fortunate I am to have had them.

 If you're living with severe ulcerative colitis and an ostomy is what is holding you back from surgery, I beg of you to please reconsider.
 I had no idea how great my life could be again until I completed my surgeries.
 Surgery isn't a light decision and it’s very, very personal.
 But if your current quality of life is very poor, it is something I strongly encourage you to consider.